chboishabba/tircorder-JOBBIE/README.md

-The TiRCORDER Voice-Activated Recorder is a component of the larger ITIR project, which aims to provide a comprehensive suite of tools for recording and analyzing various forms of data.
+The BETA TiRCORDER Voice-Activated Recorder (codename 'jobbie') is a component of the larger ITIR project, which aims to provide a comprehensive suite of tools for recording and analyzing various forms of data.
 This specific component focuses on intelligently managing audio recordings through voice activation, ensuring efficient data capture and storage.
 More details about the larger project can be found at [TFYQA.biz](https://TFYQA.biz).

 ##TiRCorder Specifics